jtnystrom/Discount/README.md

 ### Interactive notebooks and REPL
 Discount is well suited for data analysis in interactive notebooks.
 A demo notebook for [Apache Zeppelin](https://zeppelin.apache.org/) is included in the
 `notebooks/` directory.
-It has been tested with Zeppelin 0.10.1 and Spark 3.1.2.
+It has been tested with Zeppelin 0.12.0 and Spark 3.5.
-(As of Zeppelin 0.10.1, beware that Spark versions above 3.1.2 are not supported out of the box, so we recommend using that version for notebooks.)

 To try this out, after downloading the Spark distribution, also [download Zeppelin](https://zeppelin.apache.org/).
 (The smaller "Netinst" distribution is sufficient, but an external Spark is necessary.)